- What are the rules?

 Some people worry that competing financial interests may influence a commercial entity’s ability to make such grave decisions.

 Microsoft Corp.
-President Brad Smith said in a blog post on February 28,
+President Brad Smith said in a blog post in February 2022,

 “One of our principal and global responsibilities as a company is to help defend governments and countries from cyberattacks.
 Seldom has this role been more important than during the past week in Ukraine, where the Ukrainian government and many other organizations and individuals are our customers.”